-So I want to talk about home business ideas, Gen X and sobriety.
-So welcome to this channel.
-Even if you’re not a Gen X, you can get some value out of this because I’m going to teach how to work from home, make money from home, which is the best time in the world to work from home with all this craziness in the world.
+So I want to talk about top MLM home business ideas, Gen X and sobriety on the island.
+So welcome to this network marketing blog.
+Even if you are not a Gen X, you can get some value out of this because I am going to teach how to work from home, make money from home in Oceana, which is the best time in the world to work from home with all this craziness in the islands.

-And Wow, man, if you’re in your 40s, you probably had a wild ride already.
-I’ll tell you a little bit about my story, my life starting in 97.
-I was 25.
-I just got out of Job Corps.
-I was doing the merchant marine program down on the coast of Oregon and working on tugboats learning how to be a merchant seaman.
+And wow, man, if you are in your 40s, you probably had a wild ride already.
+I will tell you a little bit about my story, my life starting nearly three decades ago.
+I was 25 years old and I just got out of Job Corps.
+I was doing the merchant marine program down on the coast of the Pacific Ocean and working on tugboats learning how to be a merchant seaman.

 I did that for nine months and then I was like, screw this man.
-I’m an artist.
-I’m a writer.
+I am an artist.
+I am a writer.
 I don’t need to do this.
-So I’m gonna go back to my hometown, I was actually doing great physically, mentally and Job Corps, you know, because of the structure and I was sober.
+So I am going to go back to my hometown, I was actually doing great physically, mentally and Job Corps, you know, because of the structure and I was sober.

 I got in shape, you know, I was only 25.
 So it was pretty easy to get in shape.
 In fact, I wasn’t overweight in my 20s.
 But anyways, I got back to the hometown, and I didn’t have a place to stay.
 I just became friends with my parents again.
 We had a rocky ride.